Last modified October 7, 2025

 - Learn advanced querying: Master PromQL and LogQL for deeper insights

-- Configure data ingestion: Collect custom metrics and logs
+- Configure data ingestion: Collect custom logs, metrics, and traces

 - Explore data transformation: Optimize metrics storage and processing